YuBeomGon/whisper-flow/docs/inference.md

 - Metrics print to stdout; optionally review per-utterance predictions in the JSONL.

 ## Debugging Tips
-- Inspect intermediate latents via MLflow artifacts.
+- Log per-step predictions / mask ratios to ensure the schedule is honored.
-- Compare multiple step counts to study accuracy vs latency.
+- Compare multiple mask schedules for accuracy vs latency.
-- Ensure the tokenizer prefix matches the training task (transcribe vs translate).
+- Make sure the tokenizer prefix matches the training task (transcribe vs translate).